Updated: 22.12.2025.

 Translation prepared with a machine translation tool

-Solidarity tax applies to socially insured persons—employees and self-employed individuals—whose income in a calendar year exceeds the maximum VSAOI contribution base.
+The solidarity tax applies to socially insured persons – employees and self-employed persons whose income in a calendar year exceeds the maximum amount of the mandatory state social insurance contribution base.

-The State Social Insurance Agency (SSIA) is responsible for the accounting, allocation, and transfer of the calculated and paid tax.
+The solidarity tax is administered by the State Revenue Service.
+The State Social Insurance Agency ensures the accounting, transfer and distribution of the calculated and paid tax.

-• Seasonal agricultural workers: the contribution base is calculated proportionally to the payment into the special state budget account, based on actual work income and the applicable contribution rate.
+- for employees who pay the seasonal agricultural workers’ income tax – the mandatory contribution base is calculated proportionally to the payment into the special budget account, based on the employee’s employment income, applying the relevant contribution rate.